 A Brief History of DeKalb Christian Home Educators

 In 1981, the Roemhild family began homeschooling their children here in Georgia and were found guilty of breaking the compulsory attendance law.
-They appealed this decision and in 1983 the Georgia Supreme Court overturned the decision.
+They appealed this decision, and in 1983 the Georgia Supreme Court overturned the decision.
 This paved the way for the Georgia State Legislature to work with homeschoolers to construct our current homeschooling law.
 SB 504 was passed in 1984.
 With a framework for working within the system, homeschooling began to grow rapidly in Georgia.

 After leading DCHE as president for two years, Angela passed the reins to Susan Plaxco.
-Susan held the support group meetings in her home and during her two-year tenure the DCHE library grew and activities for our teenagers were organized by Deanna Cauthen (nee Zimmerman).
-During this time the first progressive dinner for our teens took place.
-It was also during this time that the statement of faith was evaluated and it was reaffirmed that DCHE would be a Christian group giving support to home educating families.
+Susan held the support group meetings in her home, and during her two-year tenure, the DCHE library grew, and activities for our teenagers were organized by Deanna Cauthen (nee Zimmerman).
+During this time, the first progressive dinner for our teens took place.
+It was also during this time that the statement of faith was evaluated, and it was reaffirmed that DCHE would be a Christian group giving support to home-educating families.

-The leadership of the group was then passed into the hands of Sheila Bayne.
+In 1994, the leadership of the group was then passed into the hands of Sheila Bayne.
 During her leadership, DCHE began meeting at Crossroads Presbyterian Church.
 One of the functions that were solidified during Sheila's presidency was the social studies fair.
 Near the end of Sheila's term, homeschooling freedoms were in jeopardy due to several initiatives that were before the state legislature.
 DCHE was very active in meeting with representatives to ensure that these efforts did not succeed and our homeschooling rights were protected.
 It was due to this and other potential threats that the job of the legislative liaison became important.

 Our next leaders were Freeman and Kathryn Moore.
-Under Moore's guidance, DCHE took survival major trips.
+Under Moore's guidance, DCHE took major survival trips.
 An educational trip to Washington, DC, and another to Jamaica to aid a school for the deaf were funded through the tireless efforts of the Moores.
 During one of the fundraising events, Kathryn invited our governor, Roy Barnes, to the event.
 Governor Barnes had co-authored SB 504 while in the state legislature and came to see how that law had impacted the lives of the DCHE family.

 Every year DCHE continues to grow and change.
-Our core purpose of providing support to the Christian home educating family has not changed.
+Our core purpose of providing support to the Christian home-educating family has not changed.
 The zeal for home education has not diminished.
 The desire to see each homeschooling family thrive in their own unique way has been a constant factor over the years.
 Some of the children that grew up in this group now have families of their own.
 It is exciting to see what God has done through the efforts of His people.